Detecting Sneaky Plumbing Leaks at Home

 Apart from causing your water bills to skyrocket dramatically, leaking water from your pipes can cause significant damage to your health and home.
 Decay, water stains, flood, and mold and mildew growth often point to undetected water leaks.

-Fortunately, our leak detection experts at Phoenix Leak Detection use innovative technology to ensure leaks are located, isolated, and fixed before a messy cleanup is necessary.
+Fortunately, our leak detection experts at Sherlock Leak Detection use innovative technology to ensure leaks are located, isolated, and fixed before a messy cleanup is necessary.

 How You Can Find Plumbing Leaks at Home